blakemorgan/tf-aws-lab/README.md

 - (?)
 Create a bastion to access the RDS cluster
 - Do this all without hardcoding any IP addresses

+## Lab Architecture

+The following picture shows the architecture we are going to create with Terraform:

+TODO: Draw infrastructure.

 ## Additional Resources

 - [Terraform Introduction](https://www.terraform.io/intro/index.html)
 - [Terraform Tutorial](https://learn.hashicorp.com/terraform)

+## Improvements

+- Restrict SSH access to the EC2 instances from the IT VPN.
+The reason we didn't do that for this lab is because we didn't know the IP range or have access to the IT VPN.